rickellis/BlogFu/README.md

 There is a [table of contents](https://github.com/rickellis/BlogFu/blob/main/content/_toc.json) JSON file.
 It contains the titles and date of all the blog posts.
 That file can be customized to contain any additional meta data you need to associate with a blog post.

+BlogFu includes a simple benchmark function so you can show the elapsed time.

 I manage the whole thing by hand and pull from Github when I have a new post.

 ### Why?